-- 13. Unless otherwise specified, all lines of program output - must be left justified, with no leading blank spaces prior to the first non-blank character on that line, - must end with the appropriate line terminator (\n, endl, or println()), and - must not contain any blank characters at the end of the line, between the final specified output and the line terminator.
+- 13. All solutions must read from standard input and write to standard output.
+Do not print to the standard error stream, as this may be mistaken for a run-time error signal. - 14.
+Unless otherwise specified, all lines of program output - must be left justified, with no leading blank spaces prior to the first non-blank character on that line, - must end with the appropriate line terminator (\n, endl, or println()), and - must not contain any blank characters at the end of the lines, between the final specified output and the line terminator.